 Whether or not the revamped ending is better than the original.

-Pretty much everything in all films really is a broken base.
+Everything in all films really is a broken base.
 From Megatron and Optimus being brothers, is that metaphorical or not and does it make sense with any past canon?
 Is Dino actually Mirage and Que Wheeljack?
 With a lot of fans just ignoring Ironhide's and, sometimes, Jazz's deaths.
 To the ever popular "Is it a bad movie or not?"

 The characters designs of any given Transformers series is one of the most frequently and viciously argued-over topics.
 Should they be made of few chunky bits or thousands of shards?
 Rectangular or sleek?
 Simple or full of details?
 Cartoony or realistic?
 Human-like or more alien?
 Interestingly, while the robot designs of the first three movies were criticized all over the 'net for looking too alien, the designs for the fourth installment are under fire from the "other side" for looking like humans made of metal.